htlin222/garden/content/Anemias of other chronic disorders.md

 ---
 title: Anemias of other chronic disorders
 ---
-# Anemias of other chronic disorders
+s of other chronic disorders

 * Anemia of CKD: ↓ Epo; treat w/ Epo & iron (see “Chronic Kidney Disease”)